Homer Vernon Cooper: Legacy

 H.V.
-Cooper High School was built in 1958 and named after, dedicated in April 1959 to the longtime superintendent of Vicksburg schools, Homer Vernon Cooper.
+Cooper High School was built in 1958 and named was dedicated in April 1959 to the longtime superintendent of Vicksburg schools, Homer Vernon Cooper.
 U.S. Senator John Stennis delivered the dedication speech at that ceremony.
 The high school was an all white/caucasian, segregated school; that same year Rosa A. Temple High School was built which was all Black.
 Mississippi and Vicksburg did this in defiance of the 1954 Brown v.
 Board of Education U.S. Supreme Court ruling.
 Cooper was a staunch supporter of racial segregation in the schools he oversaw in Vicksburg.
 He consistently voted against the integration of public schools as the representative for the state of Mississippi to the National Education Association at the national level.
 After Civil Rights legislation of the mid 1960s and Cooper's passing in 1968, H.V.
 Cooper High School was integrated in 1973/74 and combined with Rosa A. Temple High School with the name changed to Vicksburg High School.

 Personal life, death, honors and descendants

-Cooper married Fronie Lee Basinger on September 18, 1912 and together, they had two sons.
-Basinger passed away in 1963 and Cooper remarried Annie Laurie Griffin on July 30, 1965.
+Cooper married Fronie Lee Basinger on September 18, 1912, and together, they had two sons.
+Basinger died in 1963 and Cooper remarried Annie Laurie Griffin on July 30, 1965.
 He was an amateur golfer and a fan of the "Gashouse Gang", St. Louis Cardinals baseball team which won the 1934 World Series.
-Cooper died at home in Vicksburg, Mississippi from a heart attack on June 22, 1968 at the age of 78.
+Cooper died at home in Vicksburg, Mississippi, from a heart attack on June 22, 1968, at the age of 78.

-In 1964 he received the Man of the Year Award of the Vicksburg Junior Chamber of Commerce for his contribution in civic life, and in particular for his work as chairman of the Advisory Committee of the Vicksburg Chamber of Commerce.
+In 1964 he received the Man of the Year Award of the Vicksburg Junior Chamber of Commerce for his contribution in civic life, and in particular for his work as chairman of the advisory committee of the Vicksburg Chamber of Commerce.

 Cooper was honored by Millsaps College in 1967 with their Citizens Award during the year end convocation.

 An Award of Merit was conferred on the Cairo project by the American Association for State and Local History which Cooper was the chair and driving force to see its completion.

 Notable descendants of H.V.
 Cooper are his oldest son Homer Vernon Cooper Jr. who obtained one of the first aeronautical engineering degrees in the U.S. from Mississippi State University in 1937.

 He served with Bell Aircraft during World War II and went onto be one of the design/test engineers for the Bell X-1 and future X planes.
 He eventually would become one of the main aerospace test design engineers for North American Aviation/Rockwell International, appointed as the lead engineer for the interior of the Apollo command and service module redesigning the escape hatches after the January 27, 1967 Apollo tragedy.
 His grandchildren Cathy Cooper and Jack Cooper are notable artists and musicians.